Pjefferyi/Blackpoll_Warbler_migration_network_Git/README.md

 - Raster's of the blackpoll warbler's abundance across its breeding and nonbreeding range, which were obtained from the eBird Status and Trends database and are publicly available from ebird upon request (https://science.ebird.org/en/status-and-trends/species/bkpwar/downloads?week=1)

 ## Index of folders and files containing the code used for different parts of the analysis:

 ### Geolocator analysis

 See this folder for related scripts: https://github-com.subzero.lib.uoguelph.ca/Pjefferyi/Blackpoll_Warbler_migration_network_Git/tree/main/Geolocator_data_analysis_scripts

 The folder contains the scripts used to extract location data from each geolocator using the TwGeos and SGAT packages.
-There is one trope per script per bird.
+There is one script per bird.

 The script "Geolocator_analysis_helper_functions.R" is also located in the folder and contains functions used during the geolocator analysis as well as in other operations (notably to retriveve location data)

 ### Network construction